Impossible Man

 The Impossible Man is a fictional character appearing in American comic books published by Marvel Comics.
 He first appeared in Fantastic Four #11 (February 1963), and was created by writer Stan Lee and writer/artist Jack Kirby.
 The Impossible Man has been featured in other Marvel-endorsed products such as action figures, arcade and video games, animated television series, and merchandise such as trading cards.

 The Impossible Man is a Poppupian from the planet Poppup and has shape-changing abilities.
-The character is primarily used for comedy as he is portrayed as a lonely, attention seeking alien that often annoys those around him, especially the Fantastic Four.
+The character is primarily used for comedy, as he is portrayed as a lonely, attention-seeking alien that often annoys those around him, especially the Fantastic Four.
 Over the years, the Impossible Man created a wife called The Impossible Woman and also had a son named Adolf Impossible.

-The Impossible Man has made various appearances in Marvel cartoon series, such as the 1978 and 1994 Fantastic Four series as well as Fantastic Four: World's Greatest Heroes.
+The Impossible Man has made various appearances in Marvel animated series, such as the 1978 and 1994 Fantastic Four series as well as Fantastic Four: World's Greatest Heroes.

 Publication history

-The Impossible Man first appeared in Fantastic Four #11 (Feb 1963), and was created by Stan Lee and Jack Kirby.
+The Impossible Man first appeared in Fantastic Four #11 (February 1963), and was created by Stan Lee and Jack Kirby.
 According to Lee in a 1970 interview, this "was the worst-selling Fantastic Four we've ever had".
 In Lee's opinion, the green alien on the cover was "too unusual and too frivolous."

-After a long absence, Impossible Man returned in Fantastic Four #175 (Oct 1976) and visited the Marvel Comics office.
+After a long absence, Impossible Man returned in Fantastic Four #175 (October 1976) and visited the Marvel Comics office.
 At the end of the story, he was adopted by the Fantastic Four.
 This time, the character became popular.
 He remained a regular part of the comic until #195 (June 1978), when Sue told him that she was tired of him, and he turned into a bee and flew away.

-Originally, there were no limits to Impossible Man's transforming abilities - he convincingly imitated Sue Richards in Fantastic Four #175 (Oct 1976) and President Jimmy Carter in Marvel Two-in-One #27 (May 1977) - but in The New Mutants Annual #3 (Sept 1987), he could only turn into something that was green and purple, and that limitation has stuck ever since.
+Originally, there were no limits to Impossible Man's transforming abilities - he convincingly imitated Sue Richards in Fantastic Four #175 (October 1976) and Jimmy Carter in Marvel Two-in-One #27 (May 1977).
+The New Mutants Annual #3 (September 1987) introduced the limitation that all of his transformations share his default color scheme of green and purple.